-The impact of a journey through India
+The Impact of a Journey Through India

 A journey through India can have a big impact; not just because of the memories of the wonderful highlights, but also due to exposure to the large differences between the life of the Indian people and the life you are used to at home.
 India has large income inequality: from extreme poverty to almost exaggerated wealth.
 Did you encounter a Rolls Royce dealer in what looks like a slum?
 In India, nobody would give it a second thought.

 For many Indians, life is what it is; the caste system can lead many to believe that a better life simply isn’t in the books for them.
 Living frugally and accepting how it is will be rewarded in a next life by being born in a higher caste.
-This principle can be difficult to comprehend for many tourists, and combined with the poor living conditions of many Indians in the lower castes can give an overwhelming sensation; the so-called culture shock.
+This principle can be difficult to comprehend for many tourists, and combined with the poor living conditions of many Indians in the lower castes, can give an overwhelming sensation; the so-called culture shock.
 But a culture shock doesn’t just have to do with poverty.
 Norms and values in India are different from those in other countries.
 Ultimate happiness will be described differently by people in India than what you might expect.
-Take for instance the rituals in Hinduism; taking a bath in the holy river where a few feet ahead bodies are being cremated is not unusual in the Indian Varanasi.
-These and many other situations during your trip through India will leave a deep impression, and might impact you more than viewing the nice structures in the country.
+Take for instance the rituals in Hinduism; taking a bath in the holy river where a few feet ahead bodies are being cremated is not unusual Varanasi.
+These and many other situations during your journey through India will leave a deep impression, and might impact you more than viewing the nice structures in the country.

 Respect the cultural differences